Shrimp Summer Rolls: How to Prevent Sticking Recipe

 Instead of shrimp, you can use chicken breast or boiled pork shoulder.

-Chicken breast is high in protein and low in calories, making it suitable for a diet, while pork provides a richer, more substantial flavor.
+Chicken breast is high in protein and low in calories, making it suitable for diet meals, while pork offers a richer and heartier flavor.

-For imitation crab sticks, shredded crab meat or chicken breast can be good alternatives.
+For the imitation crab meat, shredded crab sticks (krab stick) or chicken breast can be good alternatives.

-If pineapple isn't available, you can substitute with other sweet and tangy fruits like mango or kiwi.
+If pineapple is unavailable, you can substitute with other sweet and sour fruits like mango or kiwi.

-However, fruits can easily absorb other flavors, so it's best to use fresh ones that aren't too soft.
+However, fruits can easily absorb other flavors, so use fresh ones and choose those that are not too soft.

-For those with peanut allergies, substitute the peanut sauce with a sweet and sour sauce made from soy sauce, vinegar, and sugar, or a fish sauce-based Nuoc Cham (느억맘) sauce.
+For those with peanut allergies, a sweet and sour sauce made with soy sauce, vinegar, and sugar, or a nuoc mam (느억맘) sauce based on fish sauce, can be served instead of peanut sauce.

 🥘 Ingredients